JensRantil/jensrantil.github.io/content/posts/2026-02-01_shell-dry-run.md

 +++
 date = 2026-02-01T22:05:35+02:00
-title = "A shell dry run trick" description = "Review all shell commands before executing them.
+title = "A shell --dry-run trick" description = "Review all shell commands before executing them.
 Avoid a catastrophe.
 Profit." tags = ["Shell"] slug = "a-shell-dry-run-trick"
 +++
 I recently read the blog post ["In Praise of –dry-run"][dry-run-praise].
-I love dry-run modes!
-They are immensely useful.
-The blog post reminded me of a small terminal trick that I have used for years, but never shared with the Internet:
+I love `--dry-run` mode!
+It can be immensely useful to avoid Bad Things:tm: from happening.
+The blog post reminded me of a small terminal/shell/Bash trick that I have used for years, but never shared with the Internet:

 [dry-run-praise]: https://henrikwarne.com/2026/01/31/in-praise-of-dry-run/